-1. Flour: Though besan/ chickpea flour is the main ingredient used for making pakora.
-An addition of little semolina, rice flour or corn flour brings in added extra crunch.
+1. Flour: Though besan or gram flour is the main ingredient used for making pakora an addition of little semolina, rice flour or corn flour brings in added extra crunch.
 As an alternate you can also use ladoo besan or coarse besan which makes them crunchy.

 2. The consistency of batter or pakoda mixture: